Gentleman1983/advent-of-code/day10/README.md

 Now, starting again with the digits in your puzzle input, apply this process `50` times.
 What is **the length of the new result**?

+# Part Two
+Santa's password expired again.
+What's the next one?